Project Domains and Categories of Computer Science Projects

 14. Cloud Resource Auto-Scaler (NEW)

-A system that automatically scales servers and storage based on traffic demand to save costs and maintain performance.
+An infrastructure that automatically adjusts servers and storage in relation to actual traffic demand to control costs and operational performance.

 Skills Required: Cloud computing (AWS, GCP, Azure), automation scripts